 What's happened

-Scottish Labour MP Joani Reid has suspended herself from the party amid her husband’s arrest on suspicion of spying for China.
+Scottish Labour MP Joani Reid has suspended herself from the party following her husband’s arrest on suspicion of spying for China.
 She states she is not under investigation and has done nothing wrong.
-The arrest of her husband, David Taylor, and two others, has prompted internal party reviews and national security concerns.
+The arrests of her husband and two others occurred in London and Wales, with police questioning ongoing.
+Reid has offered full cooperation.

 What's behind the headline?